pyQode/pyQode/README.md

 ![pyQode](https://raw.githubusercontent.com/pyQode/pyqode.core/master/doc/source/_static/pyqode-banner.png)

 [pyQode](https://github.com/pyQode) is a source code editor widget for PyQt/PySide.
+You can see it as an alternative to QScintilla.

 This repository contains the [central issue tracker](https://github.com/pyQode/pyQode/issues) and the [wiki](https://github.com/pyQode/pyQode/wiki) for the pyQode project.

 ## Documentation

 Checkout the [wiki](https://github.com/pyQode/pyQode/wiki) for getting started.

+## License

+Most of the pyqode packages are licensed under the **MIT** license.

 ## Other repositories